oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/contextMenu.md

  action done successfully then promise object should perform **resolve()** function.
 In other case should perform **reject()** method.

-Another case developer can use any other js events or functions to start context menu action in module.
-In this case module should execute method **_initActionSyncObject()** of object **connectionsView** before start action, that user can't run another menu actions.
+Another case a developer can use any other  events or functions to execute context menu action in module.
+In this case module should call method **_initActionSyncObject()** of object **connectionsView** before start action, that user can't run another menu actions.
 After action was done module should execute **resolve()** or **reject()** functions of object **connectionsView._actionSyncObject**.

-Don't forgot to execute cache:clear after update navigation.yml, and assets:install and assetic:dump for dev environment and oro:requirejs:build for production environment.
+Don't forgot to execute cache:clear after update navigation.yml.